 Once the add-in is installed, you’ll see a new “QR Code” button on the right-hand side of Outlook’s toolbar.

-To create a QR code, compose a new message or open an existing one, then click the “QR Code” button.
+To create a code, compose a new message or open an existing one, then click the “QR Code” button.

 A window will appear asking for options on what kind of QR code you want to create; select the appropriate option and click “Generate QR Code.”
 In this way, you can create Outlook QR code on a computer, which can be Windows 10 or 11.

 Related: What is Outlook PWA – Things to Know

-Where is QR Code in Outlook 365?
+Where is the QR Code in Outlook 365?

 QR codes can be created in Microsoft Outlook 365 for your events, email signature, and meeting requests.

-The QR code will link to additional information about the meeting or signature.
+The code will link to additional information about the meeting or signature.
 To create a QR code in Outlook 365, follow these steps:

 - Use the launched QR code to create events, signatures, store phone numbers, and many more.